Siege of Alcácer do Sal: Siege

 As the Muslim relief army arrived, Christian reinforcements, raised by several Portuguese and Leonese barons, were on the march.
 They included contingents of Hospitallers, Templars and the Order of Santiago.
-The Templars were led by Pedro Álvarez de Alvito, master of the order in Spain; the knights of Santiago by Martim Barregão, commander of Palmela; and the Hospitallers by the prior of Portugal.
+The Templars were led by Pedro Álvarez de Alvito, master of the order in Iberia; the knights of Santiago by Martim Pais Barregão, commander of Palmela; and the Hospitallers by the prior of Portugal Gonçalves de Cerveira.
 The timely arrival of this army was later claimed as a miracle by the clergy in their letter to the pope.
 In addition, Caesarius of Heisterbach reports that an eyewitness told him how "the galleys which [the Saracens] had brought over the sea against the Christians were put to flight by the terror of [a] celestial vision" of "a whiteclad host, wearing red crosses upon the breast."

 On 11 September, the two armies met in battle outside Santa Catarina on the banks of the Sítimos.
 The Christians were victorious.
 The Rawḍ al-Miʿṭār reports that the Almohad army became terrified upon sighting a force of 70 knights.
 The Rawḍ al-Qirṭās blames this on the memory of the battle of Las Navas de Tolosa in 1212.
 Many turned and fled, while the Christians pursued them "until killing them all".
 This is an exaggeration, since the Rawḍ al-Miʿṭār mentions prisoners.

 The defeat of the army in the field convinced the defenders in the fortress that victory was impossible.
 On 18 October, the city surrendered.
 Pope Honorius credited the victory to two siege towers.
 Most of the defenders were taken captive.
 The governor, ʿAbdallāh ibn Wazīr, accepted baptism.
 The city was handed over to the Order of Santiago.